AlexGill4rd/MCTetris/README.md

 # The Entertainer Plugin
-Plugin developed to push the boundaries of minecraft and get the most out of the game.
+This plugin has been developed to push the boundaries of minecraft and get the most out of the game.
 The plugin offers several interesting ideas and activities that have not been seen before in the minecraft scene.
 For example, we speak from Tetris to various interesting features.

 An extensively developed tetris game ready to go into multiplayer gaming.
 A game to play with your friends and have fun.